 But many of these antihistamines have the ability to make people feel drowsy, unfocused, and slow to react, all of which can easily affect your driving etiquette.
-The FDA warns that, “If not taken responsibly and according to directions, they [antihistamines] can pose a danger to your health and safety.”
+The FDA warns that, “If not taken responsibly and according to directions, they

 Another risk is that various antihistamines may be designed to be dosed in different increments.
 All too often, full-grown adults run out of a particular antihistamine, and make the brilliant decision to “knock-back a few pills” from a different manufacturer.
 They assume that the results will be the same, but due to the new meds being of a heavier dosage.
 Throw in a few ill-timed Manhattans, and their entire evening suddenly becomes a blurred mess, as the medications that were supposed to assist quickly turn into a major hindrance.

 Quick Nerd Note: When humans (and certain animals) encounter something that triggers their allergies, may it be pollen, ragweed, pet dander, dust mites, bad infomercials, or any number of other offender, it produces chemicals within the body called “histamines.”
 These histamines are what cause nasal tissue to swell, thus creating that “stuffy nose” everyone dreads.
 Mucus may begin to discharge from the nose and eyes as well, with itching, and skin rashes following thereafter.